Dubergofo/Creating-Firewall-Rules-for-Windows-and-Linux/README.md

 - Facilitating Monitoring and Logging: Firewalls log traffic data, which is essential for monitoring suspicious activity, conducting audits, and performing forensic analysis after an incident.

+### Creating Firewall Rules on Windows

+- Step 1: Access Windows Firewall
+  - Navigate to Control Panel → System and Security → Windows Defender Firewall → Advanced Settings.
+  - Explain the Inbound Rules and Outbound Rules tabs.

+- Step 2: Create an Inbound Rule
+  -  Example: Allow SSH traffic on port 22.
+  -  Steps:
+     1. Click Inbound Rules → New Rule.
+     2. Select Port and click Next.
+     3. Choose TCP or UDP, enter 22, and click Next.
+     4. Allow the connection, and click Next.
+     5. Specify profiles (Domain, Private, Public) and click Next.
+     6. Name the rule (e.g., “Allow SSH”) and click Finish.

+- Step 3: Test the rule
+  - Open a terminal or SSH client and attempt to connect.
+  - If blocked, adjust the rule or check the firewall logs for debugging.

+- Step 4: Modify or delete a Rule
+  - Demonstrate how to disable or remove a rule if needed.

+### Creating Firewall Rules on Linux

+- Step 1: Introduce ufw (Uncomplicated Firewall)
+  - Install (if needed): sudo apt install ufw
+  - Enable the firewall: sudo ufw enable

+- Step 2: Allow Traffic on Port 80 (Web Server)
+   - Command: sudo ufw allow 80/tcp.
+   - Explanation: This allows HTTP traffic to your system.

+- Step 3: Block Traffic from a Specific IP Address
+  - Command: sudo ufw deny from 192.168.1.100.
+  - Explanation: This blocks traffic from a specific malicious IP

+ - Step 4: Check Active Rules
+   - Command: sudo ufw status verbose
+   - Verify that the rules are correctly applied.

+ - Optional: Use iptables for Advanced Configuration
+   - Example:
+      - sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT

 <p align="center">
 Launch the utility: <br/>